 The New Balance FuelCell Rebel v4 and On Cloudmonster 2 are both daily trainers, but each appeal to different tastes.
 The Rebel v4 offers a lighter, firmer, and closer to the ground experience.
 In contrast, the Cloudmonster 2 provides more substantial cushioning, making it a better choice if you prioritize protection on slower runs.

-The On Cloudmonster 2's heel energy return is bad.
+The heel energy return in the On Cloudmonster 2 is bad.
 It lacks the responsiveness needed to propel runners forward efficiently, making landings feel boring rather than bouncy.
 This can contribute to a less dynamic ride, particularly for heel strikers who rely on a lively rebound for smoother transitions.

 The forefoot energy return is slightly better than the heel but still falls short of delivering a truly responsive ride.
-The midsole struggles to recycle energy effectively, resulting in a dull ride.
+The midsole struggles to recycle energy effectively, resulting in a ride that feels dull.
 Runners who prioritize a snappy toe-off will find the shoe lacking in spring.

-The On Cloudmonster 2's heel cushioning is well-balanced, offering a very good level of shock absorption.
+The heel cushioning in the On Cloudmonster 2 is well-balanced, offering a very good level of shock absorption.
 It effectively softens landings, making it a solid option for those who prefer a bit of extra protection underfoot.
 However, while adequate, it doesn't reach the plushness of max-cushioned trainers like the Mizuno Neo Vista.

 The forefoot is noticeably less cushioned than the heel, providing a less forgiving underfoot feel.
 Runners who prefer a plush forefoot experience will find it a bit harsh.